MFernflower/DOS_FX/README.md

 You will need FASM to build them

-Some code in places is quite messy but everything does indeed work - expect changes to code semi frequently as I learn more and more about intel 80386 and FREEDOS devlopment!
+Some code in places is quite messy but everything does work!

+Expect changes to code as I learn more and more about intel 80386 and FREEDOS devlopment!

 They work fine and were devloped in a simulated "semi-modern" dos machine (A 86_BOX emulating a 4MB 386 with FPU and XTIDE card running a virtual freedos cf-card image)